The Cost of Inconsistent Branding (And a Brand System to Fix It)

 Test your voice guidelines with actual customer-facing content before rolling them out

-3. Align Your Visual Elements
+3. Standardize Your Visual Identity

 What to standardize: